xiaoxi-s/transformer/README.md

 ## Takeaways

+1. The objective function can be different for different models.
+Define input and compute loss carefully.
-1. Evaluate different datasets before training.
+2. Evaluate different datasets before training.
 Test whether the produced model makes sense by using a partial dataset.
-2. The data pair (input, previous output) in autoregressive models adds another layer of complexity to both
+3. The data pair (input, previous output) in autoregressive models adds another layer of complexity to both
     1. the dataset design since we need to probably maintain a high-quality "Q&A" like dataset.
     2. the training process as developers need to think about how to feed the previous output to the model without giving it the answer.
-3. It worth building a data pipeline from the beginning, instead of thinking about each data processing step on demand.
+4. It worth building a data pipeline from the beginning, instead of thinking about each data processing step on demand.

 ## Specifications